coinyon/buchfink/README.md

 Under the hood, Buchfink uses algorithms and data structures from [Rotki](https://github.com/rotki/rotki), the open source portfolio tracker.
-But instead of a GUI, user accounts and an encrypted database, Buchfink uses the CLI and plain text files for configuration and trade storage.
+But instead of a GUI, user accounts and an encrypted database, Buchfink uses the CLI and plain text files for declarative configuration and trade storage.

 Note: Buchfink is early alpha.
 Do NOT use it for tax or trading purposes.
 But feel free to report bugs and missing features.

+## Installation

+Install Buchfink like this (you may want to create a virtualenv):

+    pip install buchfink

 ## Usage